jacobvarner/hoops-jacobvarner/_posts/2020-8-21-sec-in-the-nba-draft-2010s-overview.md

 ### 2014 NBA Draft

-The 2014 NBA Draft had some key big man selected like Joel Embiid at the third overall pick and Nikola Jokic all the way down at the 41st pick.
+The 2014 NBA Draft had some key big men selected like Joel Embiid at the third overall pick and Nikola Jokic down at the 41st pick.

 ![2014 NBA Draft selections from current SEC schools][image5]